osirisdevs/full-stack-challenge/README.md

 12. In case of concurrent updates, a last-write-wins approach will be used.
 13. When an employee is deleted, all of their performance reviews are also deleted, as well as their assigned reviews.
+14. Browser support is not a major concern so we can use newer features of the spec without worrying about backwards compatibility.

 ## Tech Choices